2023-opportunity-hack/ChangeMakers--TheLAA-sWebsiteMakeover-UsingDataandContenttoImproveReach/README.md

 Google Analytics 4 is a robust platform that can provide a one-glance view of how one's website is being used.
 With its customizability, the user is able to tailor its specific data collection for their needs.
 We also learned that with a compatible platform and plugins, this service can be integrated into any type of website.

 ## Continuing The LAA Website Makeover
 In the future, the LAA's website would need to be hosted on a modern WordPress platform with an integrated, costomized Google Analytics 4 account.
 This would require the implementation of modern plugins that would support this service.
 The Google Analytics 4 account could be costomized by the administrator to track whichever services or pages they would like data on.
-Similarly, based on this data, the NPO would be able to costomize the users that recieve advertisements that encourage more interaction with their site and organization.
+Similarly, based on this data, the NPO would be able to target certain users to recieve advertisements that encourage more interaction with their site and organization.